 Donating a kidney to someone you don't know

-Carrie, who donated a kidney to stranger
+Keen footballer Andy donated a kidney to a stranger when he was 31.

-Donating a kidney to someone specific with whom you have no previous existing relationship is called Directed altruistic donation.
-When people post stories on Facebook or appeal for a donor through the media, it is usually because the recipient has waited a long time for a kidney or that a loved one simply wants to do something to help them.
-There are many reasons why some people wait longer than others for a transplant but mostly it is because it is difficult to find a compatible kidney from either a living or deceased donor.
+When people appeal for a donor through the media, it may be because the person has waited a long time for a kidney.
+Some people wait longer than others because it is difficult to find a compatible donor.

 How will you know if you are suitable to donate?